acampove/rx_run3/README.md

 will end up in different folds.
 The tool checks for wether a model is evaluated for an entry that was used for training and raise an exception.
 Thus, repeated entries will be removed before training.

-- **NaNs**: Entries with NaNs will break the training with the scikit GradientBoostClassifier base class.
-Thus, we also remove them from the training.
+- **NaNs**: Entries with NaNs will break the training with the scikit `GradientBoostClassifier` base class.
+Thus, we:
+    - Can use the `nan` section shown above to replace `NaN` values with something else
+    - For whatever remains we remove the entries from the training.

 ## Application